 “Baskerville.
 James Baskerville.”

 When the second call comes, Tomlin catches it on the first ring.
-“Mr. Baskerville, listen, I’m real sorry about that.
+“Mr. Baskerville, listen, I’m really sorry about that.
 I thought you were someone else … Where are you now?”

 Later that night, in the large interrogation room, James Baskerville—who would later agree to life plus twenty years at his arraignment—offers no excuses and readily initials each page of his statement of confession.
 “I’ve committed a serious crime and I should be punished,” he says.